 Under both “opt-in” and “opt-out” methods, a local government must pass an ordinance or resolution approving the aggregation effort before officials can arrange for electricity or natural gas to be supplied to its residents.Q: Have any communities aggregated?A:

 .Q: Who can provide residential customers, local governments and community organizations with more information about electric or natural gas aggregation?
+A:

 The Office of the Ohio Consumers’ Counsel (OCC), the residential utility consumer advocate, can provide additional information about electric and natural gas aggregation.
 The OCC also can give presentations to local government officials and community groups.

-OCC’s fact sheet, “The Basics of Governmental Energy Aggregation” is available at no cost for download at www.pickocc.org or can be requested by calling OCC at 1-877-PICKOCC (1-877-742-5622).
-To schedule a speaker, contact the OCC at 614-387-2966.
+OCC’s fact sheet, “The Basics of Governmental Energy Aggregation” is available at no cost for download at www.occ.ohio,gov

-11/11/2015This "Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by the Office of the Ohio Consumers' Counsel.
+11/11/2015This "Law You Can Use" consumer legal information column provided was by the Ohio State Bar Association.
+It was prepared by the Office of the Ohio Consumers' Counsel.